 For men who are leading a healthy life and still experiencing thinning on the top of their head, hair growth products and treatments can provide a suitable option.
 To achieve the best results, choose a Minoxidil topical treatment, which stimulates hair follicles to help grow new strands.
 Alternatively, a hair transplant may be considered for those who have had no luck regrowing their hair.

 How to Make Thin Hair Look Thicker

 Thickening your hair can be challenging and take time.
 Luckily, there are ways to make thin hair look thicker in the meantime.
-With the right haircut and style, as well as the proper products and shampoo, your fine locks can instantly appear more voluminous.
+With the right haircut as well as the proper grooming products, your fine locks can instantly appear more voluminous.